 The University of Missouri is committed to supporting student well-being through an integrated network of care, with a wide range of services to help students succeed.
-The MU Counseling Center offers professional mental health care, and can help you find the best approach to treatment based on your needs.
+The MU Counseling Center offers professional mental health care and can help you find the best approach to treatment based on your needs.
 Call to make an appointment at 573-882-6601.
 Any student in crisis may call or go to the MU Counseling Center between 8:00-5:00 M-F. After hours phone support is available at 573-882-6601.

 Visit our website at https://wellbeing.missouri.edu/ to take an online mental health screening, find out about workshops and resources that can help you thrive, or learn how to support a friend.
-Download Sanvello, a phone app that teaches skills and strategies to help you maintain good mental health.
-Log in with your Mizzou e-mail to unlock all the tools available through Sanvello at no additional cost to you.